 - Would you like to change jobs but can't afford to?

 - Are arguments about money affecting your relationships?

 The Family CFO: The Couple's Business Plan for Love and Money

-Co-authors Mary Clair Allvine, CFP (who is a Certified Financial Planner) and Christine Larson (a journalist) take financial concepts familiar in the corporate world and bring them into the family household.
+Co-authors Mary Clair Allvine, CFP (who is a Certified Financial Planner) and journalist Christine Larson take financial concepts familiar in the corporate world and bring them into the family household.

 In fact, you may be very comfortable with the business tools and roles suggested in this book, like having a family business plan, a Board of Directors, and a Chief Financial Officer.

-The creators of one of the most popular financial stock market sites, www.fool.com, brothers Tom and David Gardner also wrote the New York Times Bestseller You Have More Than You Think.
+The creators of one of the most popular financial stock market sites, The Motley Fool, brothers Tom and David Gardner also wrote the New York Times Bestseller You Have More Than You Think.
 The Gardner brothers' book aims to show how even inexperienced investors can invest the smallest amounts of money and still make a profit.

 In this newly updated book, authors Thomas J. Stanley, Ph.D. and William D. Danko, Ph.D. attempt to debunk the myth that most American millionaires have inherited their wealth.
 They even go as far as to identify seven common traits that are shared among many of those who have accumulated significant wealth.

-By demonstrating how hard work and smart investing have made millionaires out of average Americans, this book shows us that we too can be among the ranks of the wealthy.
-The book makes for a very interesting and motivating read.
+By demonstrating how hard work and smart investing have made millionaires out of average Americans, this book shows that it's possible to join the ranks of the wealthy without a large inheritance.

 Don't be offended by the title.
 This plainly written book shows that anybody can learn to manage their money effectively, and is full of consumer tips, advice on mortgages, debt, mutual funds, auto loans, bank fees, credit cards, and other money-related matters.